The Vermont Statutes Online

 (1) may park or stand contrary to the provisions of this chapter;

 (2) may proceed past a red or stop signal or stop sign, but only after slowing down as may be necessary for safe operation;

-(3) shall come to a full stop when approaching a school bus which is flashing red lights and may proceed only when the flashing red lights are extinguished;
+(3) shall come to a full stop when approaching a school bus that is flashing red lights and may proceed only when the flashing red lights are extinguished;

 (4) may exceed the maximum speed limits;

 (5) may disregard regulations governing direction of movement or turning in specified directions.